Renťe Newman: Who is She?

 Why donít you explain gem pricing according to the 4 Cís of color, clarity, cut and carat weight?

 When the concept of the 4 Cís for diamonds was developed in the 1950's, it was a workable system.
 Now there are additional factors to consider.
 For example, the treatment status of a diamond must be included as a price factor because it can have a significant impact on price, just as it does with expensive colored gems.
 Diamond treatments such as fracture filling and high heat & pressure treatment were not available prior to the 1980's, but theyíre increasing.

 Likewise, transparency has become another relevant price factor because non-transparent diamonds are becoming more common.
 (Transparency is the degree to which a gem is clear, hazy, cloudy or opaque.
 Itís a separate factor from clarity.)
 Although itís rarely mentioned, transparency has always been a value factor for colored gems, and it can be just as important as color.

-The way the trade explains cut with one term is confusing to lay people.
+The way many trade members explain cut with one term can be confusing to lay people.
 Itís easier to understand if itís broken into its component parts of shape, cutting style and cut quality, all of which function as separate price factors.

 Salespeople like to have a quick and clever way of presenting gem pricing to their customers, so they prefer to use the 4 Cís.
 Iím not selling you gems.
 Iím selling you information on how gems are valued.
 To do that, I'm committed to providing you with complete, accurate, up-to-date information.